19-30 June, 2023; facilitated by Dr Kathryn Ewing and Office for Urban Resilience (O-RU)

 As from 2015, activities at ILLH will be guided by the Land, Livelihoods and Housing programme, while remaining open to new collaborative research, training, and outreach activities.
 This has been revised with the Strategic Plan 2020-23, which is available HERE.
 You can also see our list of previous and active research projects in the RESEARCH page.

-ILLH has a space at the CLPS House (see directions here) and most events currently take place at the Seminar Room of the Department of Architecture and Spatial Planning (DASP) (you can find HERE directions to the venue).
+ILLH has a space at the CLPS House (see directions here) and most events currently take place at the Seminar Room at DAPC (you can find HERE directions to the venue).

 You can download HERE the introductory brochure to our research framework.